Getting a Mortgage on a Maisonette

 FAQs

-Typically maisonettes are cheaper than houses but, like with any property, whether it’s a good investment will depend on the one you select.
-Where a property is located, whether noise is an issue and what condition the maisonette is in are a few of the factors that can have an impact.
+Typically, maisonettes are cheaper than houses, but, like with any property, whether it’s a good investment will depend on the one you select.
+Where a property is located, whether noise is an issue and what condition the maisonette is in are some factors that can have an impact.

 The good news is that many maisonettes are considered sellable, which is why there are mortgage lenders who confidently offer finance to borrowers in the market for them.